U.S. resolution on Syria strike passes first hurdle in Senate

 Putin said U.S. congressional approval without a U.N.
 Security Council resolution would be an act of aggression, and accused U.S. Secretary of State John Kerry of lying by playing down the role of the militant group al Qaeda with rebel forces.

-With Obama focused on building international support, administration officials kept up their campaign of persuasion in Congress, where deep U.S. scepticism about going to war was reflected in a House of Representatives hearing.
+With Obama focused on building international support, administration officials kept up their campaign of persuasion in Congress, where deep U.S. skepticism about going to war was reflected in a House of Representatives hearing.

 Still, after much jockeying over the exact wording, the Senate Foreign Relations Committee approved a resolution authorizing the use of military force in Syria in a vote that avoided party lines, with Democrats and Republicans on both sides.
 The action cleared the way for a vote in the full Senate, likely next week.